placenamehere/site-starter/README.md

 ## To Do

 * Additional inline documentation
-* Add licensing info
-* Migrate concatination, miniziation, and image optimization scripts into project
+* Migrate image optimization scripts into project
 * Add basic template utilities for managing project state, cache busting, cookie use, get/post variable inspection
-* Provide mock ajax request with success/error logic
 * Link to PNHTagTest from `reference.php`

 ## See Also